Understanding Your Responsibilities As A Trustee Or Fiduciary

 At the Law Offices of H. Michael Soroy, our attorneys advise both trustees and beneficiaries in regard to trust administration issues and fiduciary responsibility.
 For trustees — whether corporate or private — we review the terms of a trust to ensure you comply and adhere to all applicable terms and conditions.
 For beneficiaries, we audit your trust in order to expose financial mismanagement or violations of fiduciary responsibility.

 Regardless of whether you are a trustee or a beneficiary of a trust, we have the knowledge and resources needed to help you.
-We invite you to give us a call to make an appointment for a free initial consultation to discuss your specific concerns.
+We invite you to give us a call to make an appointment for an initial consultation to discuss your specific concerns.